 Ingredients

-• 12 average-sized strawberries hulled
+- 12 average-sized strawberries, hulled

-• 2 c. all-purpose flour
+- 2 cups all-purpose flour

-• 1 T. baking powder
+- 1 tablespoon baking powder

-• ½ tsp. kosher salt
+- ½ teaspoon kosher salt

-• 5 T. chilled unsalted butter cut into 1/4″ cubes
+- 5 tablespoons chilled unsalted butter, cut into ¼" cubes

-• ¾ c. half and half
+- ¾ cup half & half

-• ½ tsp. pure vanilla extract
+- ½ teaspoon pure vanilla extract

 Instructions

-• Preheat oven to 425° F. Line a baking sheet with parchment paper and set aside.
+- Preheat oven to 425°F. Line a baking sheet with parchment paper and set aside.
+Place a sheet of parchment paper on the counter work surface and set a cooling rack over it.

-• In a medium to large sized mixing bowl, combine flour, baking powder, sugar, and salt.
-Add the butter and cut it in with a rigid pastry cutter until the mixture resembles crumbs.
-Add the strawberries and fold them gently to coat with the flour mixture.
-Add the half and half, and then fold gently until the mixture just begins to come together.
+- Drizzle half & half over everything, and fold gently until mixture just begins to come together.
 You should have soft, yet shaggy dough.
-If needed, add a bit more half and half to get the dough to come together.
-Do not knead or over mix the dough, as this will cause the scones to become dense and will smash the strawberries.
+If needed, sprinkle a bit more half & half over the dough to get it to come together.
+Do not knead or over-mix the dough, as this will cause the scones to become dense.
+Try to handle the dough as little as possible, to not smash the strawberries.

-• Place scones on prepared baking sheet and bake for 14 to 16 minutes, or until they are baked through and golden.
-Place a sheet of parchment paper on your work surface and set a cooling rack over it.
-Remove scones from the pan to the cooling rack to cool for 10 minutes.
+- Place scones on prepared baking sheet, leaving at least 1" in between each scone.
+Bake for 14-16 minutes, or until baked through and golden.
+Remove scones from the pan to the cooling rack set over parchment paper.
+Let cool for 10 minutes.

 Notes